ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

-Different polarizations are sensitive to different surface characteristics, with VV being more sensitive to surface roughness, VH or HV being more sensitive to volume scatterers such as vegetation, and HH being more sensitive to double-bounce scattering from objects that stand perpendicular to the ground.
+Different polarizations are sensitive to different surface characteristics, with VV being more sensitive to surface roughness, VH or HV being more sensitive to volume scatterers such as vegetation, and HH being more sensitive to double-bounce scattering from objects that are perpendicular to the surface.

 ### Processing Platforms